kormang/kormang.github.io/_posts/2024-09-06-parameterizing-code-with-behavior.md

 ```

-Factories can also be used in combination with DI frameworks, and as dependencies themselves.
+Factories can also be used in conjunction with DI frameworks, and they can serve as dependencies themselves.

-Similarly, we can use Facade pattern.
-Basically, components that accept injected dependencies, together with those dependencies, form a complex graph, and not everybody needs to know how to put all those peaces together.
+Similarly, we can employ the Facade pattern.
+Essentially, components that accept injected dependencies, along with those dependencies, create a complex graph, and not everyone needs to understand how to assemble all those pieces.

-We will not get into detail about Facade pattern, but we can take a look at simple example to illustrate the technique:
+We won't delve into the details of the Facade pattern, but we can look at a simple example to illustrate the technique:

 ```typescript
 class ServiceFacade {